Buy Now, Pay Later

 Market Mapping

-BNPL industry players operate in four segments, with the B2C (app) niche housing the bulk of startups in the space.
+BNPL industry players operate in four segments, with the B2C (app) and B2B segments housing the bulk of startups in the space.
 The heavy B2C focus is a result of BNPL services being used primarily as an e-commerce payment method and the relatively low barriers to entry.
-Startups from the B2C (app + virtual card) segment account for the majority of total funding and include large players such as Affirm, Klarna, and Zip Co.

 The BNPL infrastructure segment is the least populated, with only a handful of startups.
 One possible reason could be that retailers prefer to take advantage of the brand value of large players by integrating with them instead of building in-house BNPL payment options.
 Hence, monetization opportunities may be limited for infrastructure players.